Here's a timeline of the deadly Florida school shooting

 • Law enforcement officials search Cruz's home and another undisclosed location.

-• Cruz is expected to make his first court appearance in Broward County.
+• Cruz, who is being held without bond, makes his first court appearance in Broward County via jail video.
+He said nothing except to confirm his name.

+• Cruz is charged with 17 counts of premeditated murder in connection with the shooting.